Home > Blog

 Why Is Cyber Security Important

-The small business sector is a lucrative target for cyber criminals due to the fact that small businesses often lack cyber security and rely on basic protection methods which are easily compromised.
+The small business sector is a lucrative target for cyber criminals due to the fact that small businesses often lack cybersecurity and rely on basic protection methods which are easily compromised.

 Why Target Small Businesses

 It is estimated that small businesses lose $8 million annually due to cyber crimes.
+Small businesses face higher risks due to their reliance on local data backups and minimal cybersecurity systems.

 Cybersecurity Best Practices for Small Businesses